New World Order (professional wrestling): Hogan becomes World Champion; Bischoff's secret is revealed

-WCW success and control
+Success and control

 At nWo Souled Out, Hogan and The Giant fought for the WCW Championship to a no contest in the main event due to the nWo referee, Nick Patrick, being biased toward Hogan.
-The United States Heavyweight Champion Eddie Guerrero retained and subsequently regained possession of his title against Syxx in a ladder match, while The Outsiders lost the tag team titles to The Steiner Brothers.
-Bischoff re-awarded them the titles the next night on Nitro after claiming that Randy Anderson, who ran in to officiate after Patrick was knocked down, was not the official referee.
+The United States Heavyweight Champion Eddie Guerrero retained and subsequently regained possession of his belt against Syxx in a ladder match, while The Outsiders lost the tag team titles to The Steiner Brothers.
+Bischoff reversed the decision and re-awarded Hall and Nash the titles the next night on Nitro after claiming that Randy Anderson, who ran in to officiate after Patrick was knocked down, was not the official referee for the match.
 Bischoff then fired Anderson for his actions.

-At SuperBrawl VII, the Outsiders lost their titles to Lex Luger and The Giant, while Syxx defeated Dean Malenko for the Cruiserweight Championship.
+At SuperBrawl VII, the Outsiders lost their titles to Lex Luger and The Giant, while Syxx defeated Dean Malenko for the WCW Cruiserweight Championship.
 Later that night, Hogan successfully defended his title against Roddy Piper.
 "Macho Man" Randy Savage, after weeks of roving with Sting as a "free agent", helped Hogan win.
-Savage participated in a post-match beatdown of Piper, cementing his place in the nWo.
+Savage participated in a post-match beatdown of Piper, officially cementing his place in the nWo.
 The next night on Nitro, Savage helped the Outsiders get revenge on DDP by attacking him from behind while they distracted him, and reunited with Miss Elizabeth.
 Later, Bischoff returned the tag team titles to The Outsiders, as Luger had been injured and was not cleared to wrestle in the SuperBrawl match.
 Luger, however, issued a challenge for a "winner-take-all" tag team match at Uncensored.
 Two weeks later on the March 3 episode of Nitro, Turner Sports vice president Dr. Harvey Schiller "suspended" Bischoff for abuse of his office.
 At Uncensored, Team nWo won the 3-team tag team match.
-In addition to winning, per a pre-match stipulation, the nWo gained the right to challenge for any WCW championship whenever and wherever they pleased.
-At the event, Sting descended from the rafters and attacked the top members of the nWo: Hall, Savage, Nash and Hogan, cementing his allegiance to WCW.
+In addition to winning, per the pre-match stipulations, the nWo gained the right to challenge for any WCW championship whenever and wherever they pleased.
+After the match, Sting descended from the rafters and attacked the core members of the nWo: Savage, Hall, Nash and Hogan, finally cementing his allegiance to WCW.